junaidhamzae/codereap/README.md

 - **Graph** – A directed graph is built where each file is a node and edges represent dependencies.
 - **Entrypoints** – Entrypoints are inferred from your `package.json` (`main`, `module`, `bin`), script commands (`node`, `nodemon`, `pm2 start`, `ts-node`, `tsx`, `babel-node`, or plain file references), and (when enabled) framework conventions.
 For Next.js, route files in `pages/` or `app/` and `middleware.{js,ts}` are auto‑seeded.
 When `rootDir` and `outDir` are defined, compiled JavaScript is mapped back to its TypeScript source.
 - **Prune (reachability)** – From entrypoints, the graph is traversed to find all live files.
 Files that are not reachable are marked as orphans.
-- **Report** – Results can be written to JSON or CSV.
+- **Report** – Results are written to JSON.
 File reports include the path, an existence flag, in‑degree (incoming edges, informational) and whether it is an orphan.
 Directory reports aggregate counts and whether a directory is orphan.

 ---